 One of my publishers, for whom I’ve done six books since the original version of this essay was published in 1991, has been pretty good about getting my books into some of the chains.
 Even still, the life span of a new book is short, and once the next season’s crop is out, the publishers’ interests are understandably focused on their latest releases.

-Occasionally some specific event occurs that will bring your book back into focus or draw media attention, but this is only likely to happen if your publisher happens to be good about getting press releases out to the right people at the right time, or if some dedicated and resourceful reporter happens to come across mention of your work in a Web search, for example.
+Occasionally some specific event occurs that will bring your book back into focus or draw media attention, but this is only likely to happen if your publisher happens to be good about getting press releases out to the right people at the right time, or if some dedicated and resourceful reporter happens to come across mention of your work in an online search, for example.

 Plus, publishers don’t always give equal attention to all their new titles and more than one author has shared that even when their books were new, they never seemed to show up anywhere near the front of their publishers’ New Release catalogues, mailings, or announcements, if they appeared at all!

 And even when things are going great, as they say, shit happens.
 One of the most involved and important books I’ve done, Creating Emotionally Safe Schools, was released in mid-August, 2001.
 The release was calculated to coincide with the beginning of the school year and was extremely well received.

 Who would have predicted that two weeks after a terrific interview on CNN (and concomitant spike in sales), the events of 9/11 would effectively end the public’s and the media’s attention to everything thing else?
 (This was true for most authors, by the way.)
 Sometimes, timing is everything.